tvharikrishna/HariKrishna__Wheeled_Mobile_Robots/README.md

 <!-- Section: What are Wheeled Mobile Robots and Their Types? -->
 <h1>🔻 What are Autonomous Mobile Robots?</h1>
 <p align="justify">
 <code>AMR</code> are robots designed to perform tasks and navigate in their environment without direct human intervention.
 They use a combination of sensors, cameras, software algorithms, and sometimes artificial intelligence (AI) to perceive their surroundings, make decisions, and move with purpose towards a goal.
-Here are key features and capabilities of autonomous mobile robots:
 </p>

 <div align="center">